goblimey/go-ntrip/README.md

 It takes a while for it to download the information it needs from the satellites, so a short wait for a base position message is OK.

+The U-Blox Integration Manual also mentions two U-Blox proprietary message types:

+* 4072.0 Reference station PVT and
+* 4072.1 Additional reference station information,

+It appears that these are only required to handle a moving base station.
+Type 4072.1 is only used by old firmware, so we can ignore it.
+Type 4072.0 appears to give the position of a moving base station as it moves so if you have a fixed base station, it's irrelevant.

+UBlox doesn't publish the format of those two message types so my software doesn't interpret them.

 The RTKLIB source code has functionality to decode most RTCM messages, so if you need to understand other message types, go there.
 However, that code can be difficult to follow and comments are scant.